 Ang Thong National Marine Park is a group of 42 paradise islands in the Gulf of Thailand.

-The ultra scenic panorama viewpoint at Mu Ko Ang Thong (above) should be reason enough to go.
+The ultra scenic panorama viewpoint at Mu Ko Ang Thong (pictured above) should be reason enough to go.
 You get to see bunches of mini islands covered in jungle and scattered out on the blue horizon, a bit like Thailand’s version of Raja Ampat.
 It’s famous for being one of the best views in the whole country!

-This page will explain some of the sights you can expect to see in the marine park, as well as the best way to do it on a budget.
+This travel guide will explain some of the sights you can expect to see in the marine park, as well as the best way to do it on a budget.

 How To Get To Ang Thong

 The first step for visiting Ang Thong Marine Park is to get to either Koh Samui or Koh Phangan, Thailand’s two biggest islands in the Gulf.

 Bangkok Airways has direct, nonstop flights to Samui (USM) from Bangkok (BKK) or Kuala Lumpur (KUL), but since the airport in Samui is privately owned by them, they have a monopoly on these flights and they tend to be a bit pricey at 3,000 Baht (~$100 USD).
 You can shop for flights to Koh Samui at Skyscanner.

 AirAsia has flight/bus/ferry combo packages that go from Bangkok (DMK) or Kuala Lumpur to Samui or Phangan for less than 1,000 Baht (~$33 USD).
 Just type in Samui (Lipa Noi Pier) or Phangan (Thong Sala Pier) as your destination in the flight search box on their website and they will handle all of the transfers for you.